-You can use statistical assessments during the model specification process.
+You can use various model selection statistics that can help you decide on the best regression model.
 Various metrics and algorithms can help you determine which independent variables to include in your regression equation.
 I review some standard approaches to model selection, but please click the links to read my more detailed posts about them.

 Adjusted R-squared and Predicted R-squared: Typically, you want to select models that have larger adjusted and predicted R-squared values.
 These statistics can help you avoid the fundamental problem with regular R-squared—it always increases when you add an independent variable.
 This property tempts you into specifying a model that is too complex, which can produce misleading results.